Best Compact Treadmill for Small Spaces – Introduction

 #2.
 Foldable design

-As well as being smaller, most compact treadmills for small spaces fold up, so they take up less space during storage.
+In addition to being smaller, most compact treadmills for small spaces fold up, so they take up less space during storage.

 The running deck folds vertically to free up floor space for your deadlift workouts!